King Kong (2013 musical): Act I

 In the middle of The Great Depression in New York City, film director Carl Denham is pressured to find a leading lady for his next film ("Hunting Season").
 He searches the city for a woman fitting for the role but with little success ("Sweethearts on Parade/Brother Can You Spare a Dime").
 Meanwhile, Ann Darrow is also struggling to cope with life in the city ("What's It Gonna Take").
 She is robbed by thugs who taunt her by tossing around her belongings ("I Wanna Be Loved by You").
 Denham spots her and realises she is perfect for the role.
 Ann is almost arrested for trying to steal an apple but Denham is able to prevent it.
 He offers her a job to star in his picture which she reluctantly accepts.
 Ann boards his ship and meets the crew including Jack Driscoll with whom she does not get along at first.
 The ship leaves the port as Denham thinks about how successful his new film will be ("Colossus").
 The next morning Ann is nervous about her screen test but later becomes confident as she gets ready ("Special FX").
 She and Jack get to know each other a little better ("Perfect') and eventually fall in love ("Foxtrot").

 The ship eventually arrives at Skull Island, the crew argue about whether to turn back or explore the island but Denham insists they go ashore.
 They interrupt the natives' sacrificial ritual and a fight breaks out ("Ritual").
 The crew head back to the ship but Ann is abducted and offered as a sacrifice to Kong ("Ascent").
 The crew go to rescue her but are too late as Kong has already taken her.
 Jack, however is determined to get Ann back and ventures into the jungle ("In the Face of Forever").
 Meanwhile, Ann wakes up to face Kong in his cave.
 At first she is frightened but she builds the courage to stand up to him.
 Kong protects her when she is almost attacked by a giant snake and they form a special bond ("Full Moon Lullaby").
 While Kong falls asleep, Jack quietly approaches and Ann reluctantly goes back with him.
-Kong suddenly wakes and realises Ann has gone and chases after them ("The Chase").
+Kong suddenly wakes and realizes Ann is gone and chases after them ("The Chase").
 Denham and the crew capture Kong using gas bombs to knock him out and Ann as bait, much to her dismay.
 Denham decides to present Kong to the public in New York.